akerl/scripts/README.md

 Helper script for maintaining zonefile serials and reloading NSD.

+### git-issue

+Creates an issue in the current GitHub repo

 ### git-open

 Taken from https://github.com/paulirish/git-open/ , this opens the current git repo on github